8 Best 30-06 Rifles: American As Apple Pie

 American as Apple Pie

-The old .30-06 refused to go away.
-It fights to claw its way from obsolescence.
-It refuses to not be part of the conversation.
+The old .30-06 refuses to go away.
+It continues to hold its ground and stays relevant in conversations among hunters and sportsmen.
 As we can see, the market still produces the rifles and does so with gusto.
 The .30-06 remains an American favorite that flies fast, hits hard, and keeps things straight.
 Who wouldn’t want one?

 Recent Posts